 The Honor Council is responsible for developing policies that promote honorable conduct and high ethical standards in order to build a strong academic environment.
 Accomplishments of the Council include the development of a University integrity pledge which students sign at the end of examinations and the University of San Diego Honor Code.

-Honor Council Applications - Apply Here
+Honor Council Applications - Application Deadline has Passed

 The University of San Diego Honor Council is comprised of faculty, students, and administrators who strive to continue building and strengthening an Honorable University by advancing values of honest, trust, fairness, respect, and responsibility, while promoting the dignity and integrity of all members of the University of San Diego Community.